powerline/powerline/docs/source/installation.rst

 This method is the fallback method and works for every terminal, with the exception of :ref:`rxvt-unicode <tips-and-tricks-urxvt>`.

 Download the font of your choice from `powerline-fonts`_.
-If you can't find your preferred font in the `powerline-fonts`_ repo, you'll have to patch your own font instead.
+If you can’t find your preferred font in the `powerline-fonts`_ repo, you’ll have to patch your own font instead.

 .. _powerline-fonts: https://github.com/Lokaltog/powerline-fonts